 Table 1: Classifier Performance

+The confusion matrix for the voting ensemble is below.
+Note that the correct and incorrect classification results are just about evenly balanced.

 Overall, run times for the preprocessing step reflected the complexity of the individual pre-processing steps.
 The Random Forest approach was by far the most complex, and took a whopping 1305 seconds to complete, and the resulting vector files were a hefty 9 Gb+.
 The two simplest approaches completed in 22 and 31 seconds, respectively.

 Classifier runs also spanned a wide range, from as low as 1 second (Multinomial Naïve Bayes) to almost one hour for the SVM classifier.
 Run times are summarized in the chart below.
 Given the combination of run time and performance, the Logistic Regression classifier worked best on this data.